Passive Solar Energy

 Solar energy can be used basically in two ways:

-- Using passive solar energy.
+- Through passive solar energy.

-Techniques for passive solar gain
+Techniques for passive solar exploitation

-The natural lighting and passive heating and cooling are the main solar concepts.
+Natural lighting, and passive heating and cooling are the main solar concepts.

 Benefits of passive solar energy

 Passive solar energy is characterized by its low cost for the realization of its work.
 Sometimes, this cost is even nil.
 The maintenance cost is very low.
 During its operation, no greenhouse gases are emitted.
 Despite this, work continues to improve the yield and economic benefits.